nabilrhman/MapChat-MVC/README.md

 MapChat not only helps you expand your social circle but also allows you to tap into the local knowledge of someone from another region or country before embarking on a trip.
 This feature can be particularly useful when planning a vacation to a foreign country, as you can get insider tips and recommendations from locals.
 Overall, MapChat offers a dynamic platform for spontaneous connections and memorable conversations.

 The project is fully open-sourced.
-Visit https://github.com/nabilrhman/MapChat-MVC

 ## Screenshot